Vyral/base-template/_posts/2020-03-05-a-2020-update-on-the-national--local-real-estate-markets.md

 Well, the great news is that interest rates have come down even farther—we’re currently hovering in the mid 3%-range for 30-year fixed loans, and even closer to 3% for 15-year fixed loans.
 This makes it a really fabulous time for buyers to lock in those low rates and save some money on their monthly payments.

-With these low rates, there’s lots of buyer demand.
+With these low rates, there’s a lot of buyer demand.
 Our inventory is still very, very low, which makes it competitive for buyers to get into a house.
 On the selling side, however, homes that are priced right and in good condition are generating multiple offers and excellent prices.

 **Here’s a closer look at how the markets are performing in the Ventura County area:**